uniba-swt/libbidib/test/physical-test/Readme.md

 # physical-test

-Tests the main functionalities of the BiDiB library on a real SWTbahn platform, what at the same time tests the mechanical reliability of the platform.
+Tests the main functionalities of the BiDiB library on a real SWTbahn platform, while at the same time tests the mechanical reliability of the platform.

 ```
 physical-test